Ramón J. Sender

 Ramón José Sender Garcés (3 February 1901 – 16 January 1982) was a Spanish novelist, essayist and journalist.
 Several of his works were translated into English by the distinguished zoologist, Sir Peter Chalmers Mitchell, including Seven Red Sundays (Siete domingos rojos), Mr Witt Among the Rebels (Mr Witt en el cantón) and The War in Spain (Contraataque).
+He published articles in the Valencia-based Orto magazine between 1932 and 1934.
 During the Spanish Civil War Sender was among the contributors of El Mono Azul, a Republican literary magazine.